uugear/vivid-unit-os/README.md

 ```bash
 sudo ./vuos build vivid-unit
 ```
-At the end of building you will get an image file named vuos-yyyymmdd-N.img, where yyyymmdd is the date and N is the serial number of the build.
+At the end of building you will get an image file named vuos-YYYYMMDD-N.img, where YYYYMMDD is the date and N is the serial number of the build.

 The exact workflow may evolve as the project is refined.